dvargas2013/MainPythons/README.md

 **distinctPrimeFactorsOf** - list of prime factors
 **totient** - Evaluates Euler's totient function as best I know
 **BaseChanger** - used to convert integers to a list representation of a base
+**RangedNumber** - imagine if ordered pairs could be operated on mathematically
 **convergentSqrt** - yield numerator and denominator of closer approximations to the sqrt
 **radToFrac** - converts the sqrt into a continued fraction
 **convergentsE** - yield numerator and denominator of closer approximations to the number e